Christmas in South Africa

 The schools are closed for the Christmas holidays and some people like to go camping.
 Going carol singing, on Christmas Eve, is very popular in towns and cities.
 Carols by Candlelight services are also popular on Christmas Eve.
 And many people go to a Christmas morning Church Service.

-Traditional 'fir' Christmas trees are popular and children leave a stocking out for Santa Claus on Christmas Eve.
+Traditional 'fir' Christmas Trees are popular and children leave a stocking out for Santa Claus on Christmas Eve.

 On Christmas day afternoon, people visit family and friends or might go for a trip into the country side to play games or have a swim.